TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Use pointers for sound source identification?
+	- We could also "request" new sound source to be put into a unique ptr

 - We might want to somehow decrease heap contention between threads
 	- Best would be per-thread heaps
 		- Even better just no allocations